 3. Talk about your team: Why are you the best people to be solving the problem?
 Talk about the qualifications of the key members in your team, and how they’re best suited to be executing the idea.
 Also talk about their motivations — how committed are they to solving the problem.
 Talk about their histories, and background, and their passions.

 4. Talk numbers: You can use all the words you want to describe your idea, but in business terms, a number is worth a thousand words.
 Instead of saying we expect to make lots of profits, put a number to it, and justify why you’re saying it.
 Instead of saying we’ll need a big office for a business, put a number on it — how many square feet will you need?
 Being specific about your plan will make investors realize you’ve done your homework, and are prepared to finally start operations.

 5. Talk about your competition: Unless your idea is a one-of-a-kind, you’ll certainly have some competition.
 When Uber started off, its competitors were traditional taxis and limousines; Airbnb competed with traditional hotels and homestays.
 Do your research — talk about how you plan to take on existing (and future) competition.

 6. Talk about the money: While it’s all nice to solve a problem and make the world a better place, businesses are usually started to earn money.
-(You can check out tips to write a business plan for a non-profit here).
 Tell your investors how they can benefit from betting on you.
 Investors who fund your company are looking for returns, and tell them how they’ll make boatloads of money by funding your business.
 Once again, talk in specifics — talk numbers, projections, and profits you expect to make.
 You business plan ultimately boils down to this, and make sure you have this section nailed down.